ldgarratt/ldgarratt.github.io/README.md

-To run locally run on localhost:4000
+To run locally on localhost:4000
 ```
 bundle exec jekyll serve
 ```